top of page

 Masthead

-Aimer – Anarcho-transhumanist and anti-fascist.
-Holds an MPS in Publishing, MFA in Poetry, and BA in Prose.
-Works for a non-profit in D.C. publishing science research.
-Was a spoken word poet for fifteen years and is an SFPA and SFWA author.
+Aimer – Anarcho-transhumanist poet and editor with an MPS in Publishing, MFA in Poetry, and BA in Prose.
+Works for a non-profit in DC publishing science research, and is an SFWA and SFPA member championing speculative poetry.

 Cress – A writer and editor with a passion for research and traveling whenever possible.
 Enjoys sci-fi, video games, and learning new crafts.
 An avid lover of dogs.